Close-up of the ‘Circles’ early childhood group art project, a mixed media process artwork showing colourful painted patterns and textures.

 Collaborative Art Created with a Preschooler

-Collaborative Art for Preschoolers – Mia’s Rose
+Mia’s Rose – Collaborative Art for Preschoolers

 Collaborative Art for Preschoolers - Our Playgroup People Painting with 30+ layers of process art techniques done weekly with around 20 preschoolers and their parents and carers.

-This large canvas grew over time with more than 30 joyful layers of process art techniques.
-Each week, a small group of preschoolers, parents, and carers added something new—paint, collage, stickers, chalk, gems, nail polish, paint pens, and more.
-Across the year, around 20 different painters contributed.
+This large canvas developed over time with more than 30 joyful layers of process art techniques.
+Each week, a small group of preschoolers, parents, and carers added something new—paint, collage, stickers, chalk, gems, nail polish, paint pens and more.

 ✨ “Wow, you did it!”